-Reviewers will be asked to indicate whether the proposal should be in contention for funding and evaluated further at the full application review meeting (Yes, No, or Undecided)
+Reviewers will also provide scores for each criterion and an overall score for the application as a whole.
+The overall score may be used for ranking applications, if deemed appropriate by the review panel Chair.
+Reviewers will also be asked to indicate whether the proposal should be in contention for funding and evaluated further at the full application review meeting (Yes, No or Undecided).
+Applications that receive a 'No' from both reviewers may not be discussed further at the review meeting.